The thyroid is a small gland that helps regulate a person’s metabolism by producing hormones.

 Thyroid nodules are common.
 Around 50% of people over 60 years of age have a thyroid nodule, according to estimates.
 However, the vast majority of thyroid nodules are harmless.

 It is not clear why people develop thyroid nodules.
-Thyroid nodules do not typically cause symptoms, although in some cases, they may cause hyperthyroidism by becoming overactive.
+Thyroid nodules do not typically cause symptoms, although in some cases, they

 A doctor will be able to feel thyroid nodules on a person’s neck during an examination.
 If they discover nodules, they may check for hyperthyroidism or hypothyroidism.